theTravelingCodesmen/goodbyeYall/README.md

 ###Getting Started

-###### prerequisites
+###### Prerequisites
-nodemon has to be installed globally in order for the development server start correctly.
+Install nodemon globally

 ```
 npm install -g nodemon
 ```

 ###### Development server
-Install the dependencies if you have not done it already
+Install dependencies if you have not already done so
 ```
 npm install
 ```
-Then run webpack and have webpack watch for file changes
+Run webpack and have it watch for file changes

 ```
 npm run build;